Why was the National Conservation Easement Database (NCED) built?

 No, this is a voluntary effort.

-Upon request, data providers have the opportunity to review their data after it has been collected and checked for consistencies.
+Upon request, data providers can review their data after it has been collected and checked for consistency.

-Users of several public web sites are able to view, analyze, and download data.
-The main access point for the easement data – the National Conservation Easement Portal – allows public users to view non-sensitive easements on a map and access accompanying information, while also providing the interactive ability to search and create reports.
-Additional websites, including LandScope America, Conservation Registry, Protected Areas Database of the U.S. (PAD-US CBI Edition), Data Basin, and the Conservation and Recreation Lands system, will include the non-sensitive easement data, letting users view information about easements in context with information about biodiversity and other natural resources.
+Users of several public web sites can view, analyze, and download data.
+The main access point for the easement data – www.conservationeasement.us – allows public users to view non-sensitive easements on a map and access accompanying information, while also providing the interactive ability to search and create reports.
+Additional websites, including LandScope America, Conservation Registry, Protected Areas Database of the U.S. (PAD-US CBI Edition), Data Basin, and the Conservation and Recreation Lands system, include the non-sensitive easement data, letting users view information about easements in context with information about biodiversity and other natural resources.
 Partners have direct access to the easement database for internal analyses that support decisions in the course of their respective conservation missions.
 Any published reports or other documents that rely on internal analyses will not include information on any sensitive easement locations.

 No, a Freedom of Information Act (FOIA) request would not apply because this is not a project controlled by the federal (or state) government.

-Data is stored in a database hosted by The Trust for Public Land.
+Data are stored in a database hosted by The Trust for Public Land.
 Only non-sensitive information will be transferred to public web sites for publication.

 The National Conservation Easement Database partners keep in touch with a network of land trusts and agencies who provide new and updated data over time.
-As data are updated and validated, it is published on the National Conservation Easement Portal on the Conservation Registry, as well as the other web sites consuming the information.
-The Easement Portal allows users to enter new information about easements which is vetted through the quality control and validation process before it is published.
-At least initially, the Portal will not be a place for updating data.
+As data are updated and validated, it is published on the National Conservation Easement Portal, as well as the other web sites consuming the information.

 If an agency or land trust’s data is not currently digitized, it will be noted in the tracking database and the responsible data collector will follow-up with the agency or land trust to work out a process for getting their data digitized.